 - Follow & nofollow – which of your links are being followed or not

-- Images – the sizes of your images, the alt text length, or if you are missing any alt texts
+- Images – the sizes of your images, the alt text length, or any missing alt texts

 Step #2: Google Webmaster Tools and Analytics

-If your website isn’t registered on Google Webmaster Tools, make sure you go and do so now.
-And if you aren’t running Google Analytics or another form of analytics, go and signup for it.
+If your website isn’t registered with Google Webmaster Tools, make sure you do so now.
+If you aren’t running Google Analytics or another form of analytics, sign up for it.

-Through it you can see your site health, any crawl errors Google is experiencing, how fast your site is loading, and almost anything you can dream of.
+Through it, you can see your site’s health, any crawl errors Google is experiencing, how fast your site is loading, and almost anything you can dream of.
 If you want to learn about all of the features in Webmaster Tools, check out this guide.

 Step 3: Keywords

-With the Screaming Frog title tag, meta description, and meta keywords data you can get a good understand of what a website is trying to rank for.
+With the Screaming Frog title tag, meta description, and meta keywords data, you can get a good understanding of what a website is trying to rank for.
 If you combine that data with your Google Analytics keyword data, you can see what a website is getting traffic for.

-If you then take the keywords out of those 2 areas and enter them into Google’s Keyword Suggestion tool, it will spit out a list of keyword ideas:
+If you then take the keywords out of those two areas and enter them into Google’s Keyword Suggestion tool, it will spit out a list of keyword ideas:

-The beautiful thing about Google’s keyword suggestion tool is that it will tell you how competitive a keyword is to go after.
-Plus it will tell you how many times that keyword is searched for worldwide (gobal searches) and how many times it is searched within your country (local searches) each month.
+The beautiful thing about Google’s keyword suggestion tool is that it will tell you how competitive a keyword is.
+Plus it will tell you how many times that keyword is searched for worldwide (global searches) and how many times it is searched within your country (local searches) each month.

 This will help you get a better understanding of the potential keywords you could be going after, but currently aren’t.
-When looking at the Google keyword suggestion tool, there are a few things you have to keep in mind:
+When looking at the Google keyword suggestion tool, keep in mind the following:

-- Focus on local searches – it’s vary rare to capture all of the global searches out there as a US site is most likely to rank well in the US… not internationally.
+- Focus on local searches – it’s vary rare to capture all of the global searches as a US site is most likely to rank well in the US… not internationally.